-Securities and mutual funds that have increased in value and been held for more than one year are popular assets to use when making a gift to the IRC.
-Making a gift of securities or mutual funds to us offers you the chance to support our work while realizing important benefits for yourself.
+Securities and mutual funds that have increased in value and been held for more than one year are popular assets to use when making a gift to the International Rescue Committee.
+Making a gift of securities or mutual funds offers you the chance to support our work while realizing important benefits for yourself.

-You can reduce or even eliminate federal capital gains taxes on the donation of appreciated securities or mutual funds you have held more than one year.
+When you donate appreciated securities or mutual funds in support of our mission, you can reduce or even eliminate federal capital gains taxes on the transfer.
 You may also be entitled to a federal income tax charitable deduction based on the fair market value of the securities at the time of the transfer.

 Securities are most often used to support our work in the form of:

 An outright gift.
-When you donate securities to the IRC, you receive the same income tax savings that you would if you wrote us a check.
-But you have the added benefit of eliminating capital gains taxes on the transfer.
-These taxes can be as high as 20 percent.
-Making a gift of securities to support our mission is as easy as instructing your broker to transfer the shares.
-If you have the physical securities, you can hand-deliver or mail the certificates along with a stock power to us in separate envelopes.
-(Using separate envelopes safeguards your gift—the certificates will not be negotiable without the stock power.)
+When you donate securities to the IRC, you receive the same income tax savings that you would if you wrote a check, but with the added benefit of eliminating capital gains taxes on the transfer, which can be as high as 20%.

-*State laws govern payable on death accounts.
+*State laws govern transfer on death accounts.
 Please consult with your bank representative or investment advisor if you are considering this gift.